dreamos82/Dreamos64/README.md

 * Thread switching, thread_sleep and basic spinlock implementation
 * Basic Virtual Memory implementation
 * Initial Userspace support (so far can run only an idle userspace thread)
+* Basic syscall mechanism (altough no real syscalls are implemented, just one that prints the string "example")

 ## Prerequisites: